-Assistive solutions, on the other hand, support humans making complex decisions by assisting with the following processes.
-We’ll use the example of a drilling engineer:
+Assistive solutions, on the other hand, support humans, such as the drilling engineer, in making complex decisions by assisting with the following processes:

 Assistive AI helps humans make better and faster decisions, but it uses human inputs, as well as existing data, to provide the answers.
 For example, it can mathematically encode the decision process a drilling engineer goes through when making his or her assessment on whether to drill.
 Ultimately, it is the subject-matter expert who makes the final decision.
 It is about augmenting the decision the human is making using large volumes of data.

 The goal of any organization is to tackle problems that deliver major business value (minimize costs and maximize profits) by achieving operational efficiencies.
-To best integrate AI into the process of delivering business value, leaders must shift their organizations’ mindset from traditional IT “static” applications and machine learning and analytics, using specific trained models, to a perspective that supports many interacting models at multiple levels working together to optimize the enterprise, learning and improving over time.
+To best integrate AI into the process of delivering business value, leaders must shift the mindset of their organizations from traditional IT “static” applications and machine learning and analytics, using specific trained models—to a perspective that supports many interacting models at multiple levels working together to optimize the enterprise, learning, and improving over time.

-In the drilling engineer example, each part of the decision process represents something that a machine can model with human assistance and answer.
+In the drilling engineer example, each part of the decision process represents something that a machine can model and answer with human assistance.
 The relationships between those models help demonstrate to decision makers the interconnectedness of the processes they must improve.

 Assistive AI Helps Humans Demonstrate Business Value More Efficiently